 Now, let’s have a look at what we put in our lotion bar:

-Shea Butter – (Butyrospermum Parkii (Shea Butter) Fruit) Organic Unrefined.
-Shea Butter is renowned for its skin moisturizing properties.
-Shea butter has been used for years to help heal burns, sores, scars, dermatitis, psoriasis, dandruff, and stretch marks.
+Shea Butter – (Butyrospermum Parkii (Shea Butter) Fruit) Organic Shea Butter is renowned for its skin moisturizing properties.
+Shea butter has been used for years to help moisturize burns, sores, scars, dermatitis, psoriasis, dandruff, and stretch marks.
 It may also help diminish wrinkles by moisturizing the skin, promoting cell renewal, and increasing circulation.
 Shea butter also contains cinnamic acid, a substance that helps protect the skin from harmful UV rays.
 Shea butter protects the skin from both environmental and free-radical damage, containing vitamins A and E, and has demonstrated both antimicrobial and anti-inflammatory properties.

 Coconut Oil (Cocos Nucifera) – Certified Organic Extra-Virgin Coconut Oil gives a healthy glow to your skin without compromising with toxic chemicals, pesticides or herbicides.
 Very rich in fatty acids, organic extra-virgin coconut oil makes a wonderful ingredient in our lotions, moisturizers, and hand-made soaps.
-It helps keep the skin soft and smooth, and its natural anti-oxidants help to prevent the premature ageing of the skin.
+It helps keep the skin soft and smooth, and its natural anti-oxidants help to prevent the premature aging of the skin.

 Beeswax –Wax produced by the honeybee (Apis mellifera), which contains a mixture of fatty acids and esters.
 We use beeswax in our lotions and moisturizers as a natural thickener and as a natural emulsifier.
 We support our local communities whenever possible and are proud to use Canadian organic beeswax in our products.
 We only use organic beeswax that is not purified or bleached as in commercially produced cosmetics.
 Beeswax is typically removed and changed out from commercial hives after a set period of time for the health of the bee colony.
 The beeswax absorbs and collects the pesticides and herbicides that the bees come in contact with…which is why we ONLY use organic beeswax.

 So the point of this blog isn’t to tote our product as being the best.
 That isn’t our heart and isn’t our goal.
 If you already use our lotion bar, you probably know it to be a little less refined around the edges than something like a pump lotion.
 This is what happens when you use real raw ingredients that have little processing done to them.
 But every ingredient is able to be pronounced and are recognizable from their source.
 According to a study conducted in 1986 at the University of Pittsburgh between 40-60% of what comes in contact with your skin is absorbed directly into your tissue and passes into your bloodstream before being filtered by your kidneys and liver.
 This is opposite to ingesting because whatever reaches your stomach breaks down by a practical, systematic means and is filtered step by step so that toxins do not enter the cellular level of your body.
-So keeping that in mind, most people read the ingredient list of their food, but do you ever stop to read the ingredient list of your body products…And with this knowledge in mind, which is more important?
+So keeping that in mind, most people read the ingredient list of their food but do you ever stop to read the ingredient list of your body products…And with this knowledge in mind, which is more important?

-Green / pure / natural mean nothing if the full list of ingredients and processing don’t back it up.
+Green / pure / natural mean nothing if the full list of ingredients and processing doesn’t back it up.
 A jar of fresh organic carrots – “a great source of vitamin A” that was pickled in Formaldehyde brine and sold as “all-natural”, “organic”, “fresh”, “healthy” would be by any measurement absurd and unacceptable to the point of creating a public outcry.
 Shouldn’t body care and cosmetics be weighed by the same scale?